age-series/ElectricalAge2/CONTRIBUTING.md

 ## PR Guidelines

-* Keep PR's to one topic, if possible.
+* Keep commits in a PR to one topic, if possible.
 This permits us to use version control to find software regressions more easily.
 * Avoid mass operations such as folder moves and restructures next to logical changes in the code.
 * Use the PR message to describe changes; use markdown check marks to show intended progress towards a goal.
 * Keep PR up to date with the `master` branch to ease merges.
 In the future, once we have one, keep up to date with `develop` instead.
-* PR's should come with their code documented and unit tested (if possible).
+* PR's should come with their code documented and unit tested (as much as possible, as decided by the head developers).
 * If you make a PR, you agree to the licenses of the project, and that the code and content you are contributing complies with the applicable license.

 ## Branch Naming

 Please use concise names that accurately describe what you are doing.
 For example, `feature/add-variable-resistor` may describe some new Variable Resistor you are adding.

-The following naming convention is to be used, with the exception that currently `master` is being used as `develop` (see below comment).
+The following naming convention is to be used.

-* `master` – Stable release branch that is known for production level stability and has hotfixes applied if that is not the case.
-* `develop` – Development branch, with feature branches being created from this branch and merged back into it.
-Code here should pass standardized testing at least.
+* `master` – Branch that all of the developers work out of.
-* `feature/(branch name)` – Branches created by developers that add new features to the development branch.
+* `feature/(branch name)` – Branches created by developers that add new features
-* `hotfix/(branch name)` – Branches for urgent fixes against `master` (and are also pushed to `develop` at the same time).

-Currently, we use `master` as `develop`, but this will change relatively soon, once we have a working product that can be loaded in a game and connects the games to the engine.

-Click [here](https://nvie.com/posts/a-successful-git-branching-model/) for more details on this software development strategy.
+We're using a rolling release strategy, so having multiple branches doesn't really help.
+Unit testing should be sufficient for watching for errors in the code.
+If a buf is found, push a fix and push a release.
+Releases will just be simple release tags/labels on the `master` branch.

 ## Licensing breakdown